sysolab/plantomio_fw/README.md

 - Target chip: ESP32C6
 - Default baud rate: 460800
 - Flashing process includes both partition table and application binary
+- Release scripts support both GitHub CLI and API methods for releases
-- Both scripts use GitHub API to fetch the latest releases automatically
+- Scripts use GitHub API to fetch the latest releases automatically
+- Local directories (`firmware/` and `android_app/`) are used for staging files but not tracked in git

 ## License